replicatedhq/replicated-docs/docs/intro-kots.md

 ## KOTS

-Vendors that want to provide a UI-based installation and management experience for applications can leverage KOTS and kURL.
+Vendors that want to provide a UI-based installation and management experience for applications can leverage KOTS, which provides highly successful installs in diverse environments using a single installer.
+KOTS is a kubectl plugin that automates installations, making it quick and easy to install with minimal expertise.
 Installation is also supported using the kots CLI.
-KOTS also provides the Replicated admin console to make it easy for customers to install, upgrade, and manage their application instance.
+For more information, see [kots CLI](#kots-cli).

 When KOTS is combined with kURL, kURL provisions an embedded cluster on a virtual machine (VM) or bare metal server for customers that do not have their own Kubernetes cluster.
 For more information about kURL, see [kURL](#kurl).

-KOTS and kURL deploy applications securely to online and air gap environments.
+KOTS and kURL deploy applications securely to on-prem, SaaS, and air gap environments.

+KOTS also provides the Replicated admin console to make it easy for customers to install, upgrade, and manage their application instance.
+For more information, see [Admin Console](#admin-console).

 KOTS is an open source project that is maintained by Replicated.
 For more information, see the kots repository in GitHub.